There is always a lot going on in Greater St. Louis.

 Far from being one dimensional, St. Louis was named “Chess City of the Year” in 2009 and 2011 by the U.S. Chess Federation, and has been called the Chess Capital of the U.S.

 St. Louis is also recognized as a world class sport city.
 We’re home to the St. Louis Blues and the 2011 World Series Champion St. Louis Cardinals professional sports franchises, along with many other popular college and other sports teams and events.

 Greater St. Louis has hundreds of parks ranging from urban, neighborhood parks to large suburban recreation areas.
 The area is home to the nationally acclaimed Forest Park, one of the largest urban parks in the country at 1,300 acres.
 Forest Park features many of the city's premier attractions, including the Saint Louis Zoo, the Saint Louis Art Museum, the Missouri History Museum, the Municipal Opera, and much more.
+In 2016, Thrillist magazine named Forest Park the best city park in America.
 St. Louis is also known for the Missouri Botanical Garden, an international center for botanical research with extensive public gardens and research facilities, founded in 1859.

 Greater St. Louis is building one of the largest urban networks of hiking and bicycle trails in the U.S. The 600 mile “River Ring” is currently being developed by the Great Rivers Greenway District.
 More than 175 miles of trails and bicycle routes have been completed, including over 80 miles of on-street bicycle routes in conjunction with Bike St. Louis.

 Just across the river from downtown St. Louis, Cahokia Mounds State Historic Site is the only UNESCO World Heritage Site in the Midwest.
 The site preserves the remains of the most sophisticated prehistoric native civilization north of Mexico, the Mississippians, within a 2,200 acre tract.